OverengineeredOne/Docs/developer-guide/src/introduction.md

 # Introduction

-Overengineered is here to help you develop fast, efficient, and safe decentralized, apps.
-We accomplish this by providing a easy to install *cloud at home*, where decentralized services can be installed as easy as it is to install an app on your phone.
+Overengineered is here to help you develop fast, efficient, and safe decentralized apps.
+We accomplish this by providing an easy to install *cloud at home*, where decentralized services can be installed like an app on your phone.

 A GraphQL *data abstraction service* and decentralized *registries* are provided to help distribute data schemas.
-Progressive Web Apps are able to request the data service to download and install the required schema.
+Progressive Web Apps provide requirements to the abstraction service that can then be fetched and installed from the registry.

 This should enable developers to move quickly to implement new products and features.
-We also provide all the glue needed to develop within this environment in an easy and cohesive manor.
+We also want to provide all the glue needed to develop within this environment in a cohesive manor.

 ## Rust

 In the spirit of trying to create a safe and secure platform that treats data ownership as a first class feature; Rust feels like a natural fit.

-The current state of many of the dependencies are not considered stable, our platform will not be considered stable or backwards compatible.
+Note that the current state of many of the dependencies are not considered stable.
+Therefore our platform will not be considered stable or support backwards compatability between versions.
 These guarantees will likely evolve over time, but for now expect rapid breaking changes.

 ## Who is this book for?

-This book is for any programmer or engineer that wants to learn about modern web programming and how this landscape is changing with the next generation of the internet.
+This book has no expectations on the audience's background.
+It is ideal for any developer who wants to quickly deliver decentralized apps or who are just to see how this landscape is changing with the next generation of the internet.

 ## How to use this book.

-When writing this book we have no expectations on the audience.
-In the earlier chapiters We try to structure the text such that you can easily skim sections based on your knowledge and expertise.
-Some sections may require spending time following up on the additional resources.

-Later in the book we'll be taking a deep dive into some of the services and libraries we've built to make development easier.
+We try to structure the book so you get introduced to a new topic with a little background before moving into our solution to solving particular challenges.
+Finally we'll include additional information for followup reading and often a project.

+Thoughout the book we'll be developing and breaking down a simple todo app, where we slowly introduce more and more features as we shape it to solve real world challenges.

+We will be covering a broad range of topics, which will all require their own set of dependencies.
+To make sure, as a reader, you can follow allong, we have developed tools to manage the dependencies in a secure environment.

 ## Source Code

-The source files from this book can be found on [GitHub](https://github.com/overengineered/) and will be found prefixed with `[Developer Book][Chapter][Section] - Title`
+The source files from this book can be found in the github repo [GitHub](https://github.com/overengineered/docs) and will be found under the folder following the pattern of `booktitle-chapter-section-title`.

 ## Stack

 Briefly let's cover the stack that we will be working with.
-Later we'll have a gentle introduction to many of them and others may not require direct interaction with, it may be important to know.
+Later we'll have a gentle introduction to many of them and others may not require direct interaction with, but it may be important to know later.

-You can follow up on these at anytime to learn more.
+You can follow up to learn more about these at anytime.

 ### Frontend

+The frontend is what the user sees when they load a web page or views one of apps using Overengineered.
+Web being the dominate platform today, we choose a lot of our decicions around that.
+WebAssembly is how we are able to create apps that support a wide range of architecture and devices.

-* **Yew** - Yew is a rust crate similar to [react](https://reactjs.org/).
-Working with Yew feels much like working with react.
+* **Yew** - Yew is a Rust Crate similar to [React](https://reactjs.org/).
+They both use a virtual dom, return a JSX like syntax and have both a class and functional implementation with hook like state and lifecycle management.
 * **GraphQL** - [GraphQL](https://graphql.org/) was chosen as the primary server / client
 interaction to minimize network traffic.
 With the ever growing number of devices we want to keep payloads as small as possible.
-GraphQL provides a very nice abstraction for developers and has existing client libraries for many languages.
+GraphQL provides a very nice abstraction for developers and has existing client libraries for many languages including Rust.

 ### Backend

+All of the services that need to run to keep the lights running and the apps working.

 #### Webserver

-* **Rocket** - [Rocket](https://rocket.rs/) is the primary recommended way to create a web server.
-Rocket is a rust crate that focuses on a great developer experience with an easy to use API.
+* **Rocket** - [Rocket](https://rocket.rs/) is the primary recommended way to create a user facing web server.
+Rocket is a Rust Crate that focuses on a great developer experience with an easy to use API.
 We think this fits perfectly with what we are trying to accomplish.
 * **GraphQL** - Like previously mentioned for various reasons we use GraphQL.
 GraphQL is very easy to integrate with Rocket.

 ### DevOps

+These cover the infrastructure that the cloud at home services use to manage and deploy the apps used for the cloud apps as well as the development environments.
+Don't worry most of this will soon be abstracted away and will not require expertise in.
+We will cover enough information to be able to unblock yourself in the case of an issue or unforseen problem.

 * **Docker** - We primarily use [Docker](https://docker.com/) for the build tools, but primarily use [Containard](https://containerd.io/) for the container service.